Phala.Network Market Cap Hits $96.00 Million (PHA)

-Phala.Network (CURRENCY:PHA) traded 52% higher against the U.S. dollar during the one day period ending at 22:00 PM E.T. on August 10th.
-Phala.Network has a market cap of $96.00 million and $168.67 million worth of Phala.Network was traded on exchanges in the last 24 hours.
-During the last week, Phala.Network has traded 29.6% higher against the U.S. dollar.
-One Phala.Network coin can currently be bought for approximately $0.69 or 0.00001493 BTC on popular exchanges.
+Phala.Network (CURRENCY:PHA) traded up 52% against the U.S. dollar during the one day period ending at 13:00 PM E.T. on August 12th.
+One Phala.Network coin can currently be purchased for approximately $0.69 or 0.00001493 BTC on cryptocurrency exchanges.
+Over the last week, Phala.Network has traded up 29.6% against the U.S. dollar.
+Phala.Network has a total market cap of $96.00 million and approximately $168.67 million worth of Phala.Network was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.